-Grade 6 in GCSE English Literature.
+Grade 6 in GCSE English Literature and 6 in GCSE English Language.

 Throughout this course, you will develop intellectual creativity and critical appreciation of how writers shape meaning within their texts, while aiming to craft responses to passage-based as well as whole text analytical questions spanning a significant range of the English Literary Heritage.